Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/Bot/README.md

     - **guestsAccepted**: Boolean (false by default) - If set to True any guest account can send command to the bot.
 - **bubbleInvitationAutoAccept**: Boolean (true by default) - If set to true, the bot will accept automatically of Bubble invitations.
 - **userInvitationAutoAccept**: Boolean (true by default) - If set to true, the bot will accept automatically of User invitations.
+- **bot**: To define which bot must take into account this configuration (can be null/empty or not set - so will target any bot)
+    - **id**: String (can be null/empty or not set) - Id of the Rainbow Account used by the bot.
+    - **jid**: String (can be null/empty or not set) - Jid of the Rainbow Account used by the bot.
+    - **login**: String (can be null/empty or not set) - Login of the Rainbow Account used by the bot.

 <a name="BotLibrary.BotBaseClass"></a>
 ### BotLibrary.BotBase class